level-level/Clarkson-Core/readme.txt

 * Removes `Clarkson_Object::get_json`, which was deprecated in `0.2.0`.
 * The `Clarkson_Term` and `Clarkson_User` interfaces have changed, and you might now get an Exception, instead of an invalid object.
 * Removes deprecated features everywhere except for wordpress-objects/
+* Removes loading of user roles instead of a user object.

 = 0.4.2 - August 19, 2019 =